 Despite its basic simplicity, Secret‘s storyline contains so many embellishments that it continually threatens to topple into the gulf of confusion that claimed the plots of so many early-talkie Mascot serials; it never actually takes this plunge, however.
 While there are several minor loose ends and improbabilities scattered throughout the serial, the writers overall maintain respectable continuity from episode to episode, keeping track of the treasure map as it repeatedly changes hands and managing to keep the behavior of the large cast of supporting characters pretty consistent.
 The weakest part of Secret’s plotting is the mystery surrounding Toni Morrell’s father; the character eventually revealed as the missing parent is obviously selected solely because he’s the “least likely” candidate and therefore the most “surprising,” despite the availability of more logical “suspects.”

 Elmer Clifton not only co-writes but directs the serial; while the action scenes are first-rate (more on that below), some of Clifton’s non-action sequences could have used tighter editing.
-Scenes like the hero and heroine’s investigation of a tunnel in Chapter Four or the heroine’s climb to an abandoned hut in Chapter Eight go on far too long, with spooky music playing on the soundtrack and the camera continually cutting from the threatened protagonists to lurking menaces until something happens to break the “suspenseful” mood.
-In these scenes, Clifton definitely seems to have been over-relying on antiquated “tension-building” techniques learned during his days in silents; while such sequences might have worked when accompanied by old-fashioned under-cranking and some inserted dialogue cards, they look painfully primitive in a sound picture.
+Scenes like the hero and heroine’s investigation of a tunnel in Chapter Four or the heroine’s climb to an abandoned hut in Chapter Eight go on far too long, with spooky music playing on the soundtrack and the camera continually cutting from the threatened protagonists to lurking menaces until something finally happens to break the “suspenseful” mood.
+These scenes were apparently intended to generate tension, but their excessive length makes them seem slightly soporific instead, and at times gives them the creaky aura of a very early sound film.

 Above left: Don Terry lands a superb haymaker on Grant Withers.
 Above right: Dave O’Brien, taking over for Terry, flips Yakima Canutt (doubling Withers) through the air as part of the same fight sequence.